jagerian/Data_Science_Portfolio/README.md

   ## Contents
 - ## Major Projects
+     - [Deep-Learning based Hourly Fine Dust Forecast (Language: Python)](https://www.slideshare.net/secret/2cSovAnNkwp0HP): This is the project submitted to 2018 Enviornment·Weather Big Data Competition held by National Information Society Agency & K-Weather in December 2018.
+The objective of this competition is to solve fine dust issues with a solution using the big data provided by K-Weather.
+As a result of the competition, this project has been awarded the excellence award along with prize money of KRW 500,000.

      - [Solving Parcel Traffic by Deep-Learning & Sharing Economy (Language: Python)](https://www.slideshare.net/secret/oAhJS6pWbErfoP): This is the project submitted to 2018 Big Data Hackathon held by Korea Post on 20th & 21st December 2018.
 The objective of this hackathon is to solve parcel traffic on holiday seasons.
 Participants have to build a predictive model using the data provided by Korea Post and come up with a solution within 24 hours.

      - [Predictive Modeling for Car Insurance Cold Calls (Language: R)](https://github.com/jagerian/Data_Science_Portfolio/blob/master/Predictive%20Modeling%20for%20Car%20Insurance%20Cold%20Calls/Predictive%20Modeling%20for%20Car%20Insurance%20Cold%20Calls_10Jan2018.ipynb): Decision making model that prioritises the chance of closing a deal with prospect or client.
 There are a lot of Classification Predictor Algorithms and in this case I have utilized most of the classification algorithms related to the problem.